Lehigh Valley Conference: Lehigh Valley Conference football

 Lehigh Valley Conference football teams routinely ranked highly in the state and nationally in USA Today's annual ranking of the nation's top high school sports teams.
 In 2008, Liberty High School won the AAAA-level Pennsylvania state football championship, was ranked second in the Eastern United States and 20th among all high schools nationally.
 In 2002, Parkland High School won the AAAA-level Pennsylvania state football championship, was ranked fifth in the East, and 11th among all high schools nationally.
 In 2007, Parkland High School also appeared in the AAAA-level Pennsylvania state football championship finals, where they lost to Pittsburgh Central Catholic.
 In 2008, Liberty High School won the AAAA-level state football championship, defeating Bethel Park High School.
 Liberty also appeared in the AAAA state finals in 2005 and 2006, but lost.
 In 2010, Allentown Central Catholic High School won the AAA-level Pennsylvania state football championship, and was ranked fifth on the East Coast.
 They were also ranked in the top 50 nationally, according to maxpreps.com.

 High schools currently in the LVC were dominant in local football prior to the conference's formation.
 Bethlehem Catholic High School won state championships in 1988 (at the AA level) and 1990 (at the AAA level).
 Allentown Central Catholic High School won the AAA-class state title in 1993, 1998, and 2010.
 In 1993, Allentown Central Catholic was ranked tenth among all high schools nationally.

-The conference also has been particularly successful in generating players who graduate from high school and go on to prove extremely successful at the collegiate and NFL levels.
+The conference has produced high school graduates who have played at the collegiate and NFL levels.

 To date, 18 alumni of Lehigh Valley Conference schools have gone on to play professionally in the NFL.
 Among them, Chuck Bednarik of Bethlehem High School (now Liberty High School) was named to the Pro Football Hall of Fame, the highest honor afforded an NFL player, following his 1961 retirement from the Philadelphia Eagles.
 Bednarik's tackle of Frank Gifford, then a running back with the New York Giants, on November 20, 1960, is widely known as The Hit and is routinely ranked as one of the hardest hits and best plays in NFL history.